poseidon/matchbox/README.md

 `pxe` provides a Vagrantfile and scripts for setting up a PXE server in libvirt or on physical hardware.

+`pixiecore` provides a Vagrantfile and scripts for setting up a Pixiecore server in libvirt or on physical hardware.

 ## Setup

-To develop with with Vagrant, install the dependencies
+To develop with Vagrant, install the dependencies

 	# Fedora 22/23
 	dnf install vagrant vagrant-libvirt virt-manager

 ## Usage

 The Vagrantfile will setup a `pxe_default` VM running a PXE server with a configured static IP address, DHCP range, CoreOS kernel image, and cloud-config.
-The VM will be connected to a network called `vagrant-libvirt`.
+The VM will be connected to a network called `vagrant-pxe`.

 ### libvirt Provider